Middle East Partnership Initiative (MEPI)

-The Middle East Partnership Initiative (MEPI) program is pleased to announce the 2015 MEPI Student Leaders Program, a fully-funded leadership training program in the U.S. for undergraduates.
-The MEPI Student Leaders Program contributes to USG goals of cultivating participatory and pluralistic societies by developing the leadership capacity of young reformers.
-Approximately 100 students from around the region are expected to participate in the six-week program in summer 2015, joining over 1,500 program alumni across the region.
+NEA/AC’s Middle East Partnership Initiative (MEPI) program is pleased to announce the 2016 MEPI Student Leaders Program, a fully-funded leadership training program in the U.S. for undergraduates.
+The MEPI Student Leaders Program contributes to USG goals of cultivating participatory and pluralistic societies by developing the leadership capacity of young regional leaders.
+Approximately 120 students are expected to participate in the six-week program in summer 2016, joining over 1,600 program alumni.

-Program participants will be assigned to one of six host institutions in the United States, where they will participate in courses on leadership, conflict resolution, the role of civil society in the democratic process, and social and political change management.
-After a five-week residency at the host institution, participants will take part in a one-week study tour designed to complement and reinforce the concepts explored in the academic residency.
-Participants will also take part in an alumni development conference, to be held in the Middle East / North Africa region in early 2016.
+Program participants will be assigned to one of six host institutions in the United States.
+Each host university will design its own course materials and schedule.
+However, each academic program will address common themes including: a comparative analysis of leadership styles; conflict resolution and group dynamics; the role of civil society; and public policy management.
+All programs will also share two key components: a five-week academic residency at the host institution and a one-week study tour designed to complement and reinforce the concepts explored in the academic residency.
+In collaboration with the U.S. host institutions, NEA/AC will host an alumni development conference for participants who successfully complete the summer program.
 MEPI will cover the costs of the program and the alumni workshop, including travel expenses for all eligible participants.

 TRAVEL AND LOGISTICS